ailabstw/FL-validator/README.md

 # What is FL validator

-FL validator is a tool which can be used to validate whether your FL application container has been correcly implemented with our GRPC interface.
+FL validator is a tool which can be used to validate whether your FL application container has been correctly implemented with our GRPC interface.

 # Getting started